michelou/llvm-examples/README.md

 <a name="footnote_04">[4]</a> ***LLVM installation*** [↩](#anchor_04)

 <p style="margin:0 0 1em 20px;">
 The original size of the LLVM 9 installation directory is 1.3 GB (1.1 GB for LLVM 8).
-The installation of the additional files (i.e. executables, header files, library files and CMake modules) increases its size to 17.3 GB (14.2 GB for LLVM 8).
+The installation of the additional files (i.e. executables, header files, library files and <a href="https://cmake.org/cmake/help/v3.15/manual/cmake-modules.7.html">CMake modules</a>) increases its size to 17.3 GB (14.2 GB for LLVM 8).
 </p>

 <a name="footnote_05">[5]</a> ***Downloads*** [↩](#anchor_05)